Plant-Based Brands Lobby Against Dairy Pride Act - BevNET.com

 However, for the dairy industry and the NMPF, silence from the federal government is no longer acceptable, and the time to act is now.

 “We’ve made so much noise on this, it’s going to be hard for the FDA to ignore,” Galen said.
 “Congress is no longer ignoring it.
-In a certain sense, the bill is complementary to moving legislation forward and getting FDA to take action.”
+In a certain sense, the legislation moving forward will hopefully prompt FDA to take action.”